Learning Coach to Two Students

-My fourth grader is an accelerated reader, and she loves language arts, where she gets to learn about books.
+My middle daughter is an accelerated reader, and she loves language arts, where she gets to learn about books.
 We also spend time doing out-of-the-box things to support her love of reading, like writing an alternative ending to her favorite “new” book.

-We live in rural eastern Oregon, where the spaces between towns can be greater than 20 miles.
+We live in a semi-rural part of the Oregon coast.
 It’s important to me that my children be as social as they feel they need to be.
 They’re involved in church, attend religious-based groups, and 4-H. They stay connected, and I feel are connected in a deeper way by choosing to belong to groups that resonate with them.

 I believe communication is important with teachers as well as it being part of Willamette Connections Academy’s philosophy.
 I try to stay as connected as I can by communicating thru WebMail when or if we run into a problem or if my student has had anything happen in everyday life that may affect their learning.
 I view us as a team, and each of us holds a piece of what allows our students to become successful.